Star Trainers Freddie Roach, Robert Garcia And Andre Rozier Talk Pandemic And Boxing — Boxing News

 Boxing has been hit as hard as any sport as fighters kick their heels waiting to hear when they will be back between the ropes, and as the trio of the sport’s elite coaches told Chris Mannix, they know that they have a key role in how their fighters return at their peak.

-Roach, Garcia and Rozier chewed the fat with Mannix for over 40 minutes and the group offer their expert opinions:
+Roach, Garcia, and Rozier chewed the fat with Mannix for over 40 minutes and the group offers their expert opinions:

 Rozier: “Maintain cardio, that’s really important.
 You are in the house, what do you do?
 You watch TV and you eat, and some of my guys eat and eat and eat.
 So, I am telling them to make sure they keep then roadwork going, do as much as you can.
 You’ve been taught everything in the gym already.
 Do your exercise, shadow box, just work, that’s all you can do right now.
 You have to be prepared because when we get back to a ‘new normal’, you have to be ready because the first guys that are ready to go will be the first guys to really go.”